aloisdeniel/flutter_contests/2019_create/create_run/README.md

 This my submission for the [FlutterCreate](https://flutter.dev/create) contest which consist of creating a nice user experience in less that 5KB of code.

+The application is inspired by Running apps and consists of a list of runs.
+I tried to put as much things in a single little app : custom animated drawing with animated paths, custom data, dynamic user interactions with a swipe that leads to run details (*this allows for comparing details too*).

 All the code is available in the [lib/main.dart file](lib/main.dart).

 ## Disclaimer